holidaycheck/tech-blog/_posts/2024-03-11-herzlich-willkommen-bei-holiday-check.md

 This wasn't just about saving money; it was a clever move that let us venture into running [LLMs](https://en.wikipedia.org/wiki/Large_language_model) and [ASR Models](https://huggingface.co/tasks/automatic-speech-recognition) locally - right where we work, keeping our customers' information safe and sound without compromising the efficiency of the results.

-***Mixing the Potion: Safe, Private, and Full of Surprises***
+**Mixing the Potion: Safe, Private, and Full of Surprises**

-We care a lot about keeping things safe and private, which means we use a lot of tools are built on Open Source and can be self-hosted with a license for commercial use, remixing them with our own special tricks.
+We care a lot about keeping things safe and private, which means, we use a lot of tools that are built on Open Source and can be self-hosted with a license for commercial use, remixing them with our own special tricks.

 <figure>
     <img src="img/posts/2024-03-11-herzlich-willkommen-bei-holiday-check/feature-image.png" alt="diagram" class="centered" />